 Some might say that listening to the body is a waste of time when there are pills to mask every symptom under the sun.
 As a clinical pharmacist, I’ve seen that world - and it’s not pretty.
 Even the “top-shelf” prescriptions and over-the-counter (OTC) drugs have massive down-sides and lists of side-effects long enough to make your head spin (sometimes literally).
 Not only that, the ingredients in these pills leech essential minerals and vitamins from your body!

-Check out this top 10 lists of prescription and OTC drugs and their...
+Check out this top 10 list of prescription and OTC...

 If you are unsure about working with an alternative practitioner, you are not alone.
 Many people are sceptical of anything that is unfamiliar and it is natural for us to be wary of what we don’t understand.